MQ-FOAR705/SophieWallace_POC_Contents/README.md

 # Testing The Workflow

 * Run automator
+* Promp for writing location should appear
-* When prompt appears, write location metadata for the photos.
-In this case *"Changu Narayan"
+* Write location metadata for the photos, in this case "Changu Narayan"
+* Tropy interface appears and tropy_input images appear in finder
 * Drag photos from tropy_input folder into Tropy
+* Photos should appear in Tropy with metadata including creator, original date and time and location under 'type' column.

 # Issues:

-* Both the application Tropy and Automator encountered many issues.
+**Automator**
+* Utilising key commands such as "command A" crashed the application.
+* Actions such as renaming folders, work haphazardly.
+* Actions are extremely limited
+* Actions focus predominantely on Mac applications

+**Tropy**
+* Tropy does not work with the command line
+* Tropy does not accept diverse data
+* Tropy does not work with Mac default photos application